Inspect previous app states using IntelliTrace step-back in Visual Studio (Visual Studio Enterprise)

 IntelliTrace step-back automatically takes a snapshot of your application at every breakpoint and debugger step event.
 The recorded snapshots enable you to go back to previous breakpoints or steps and view the state of the application as it was in the past.
 IntelliTrace step-back can save you time when you want to see the previous application state but don't want to restart debugging or recreate the desired app state.

-IntelliTrace step-back is available starting in Visual Studio Enterprise 2017 version 15.5 and higher, and it requires Windows 11 or Windows 10 Anniversary Update or above.
+IntelliTrace step-back is available starting in Visual Studio Enterprise 2017 version 15.5 and later, and it requires Windows 11 or Windows 10 Anniversary Update or earlier.
 The feature is currently supported for debugging ASP.NET, WinForms, WPF, managed console apps, and managed class libraries.
 Starting with Visual Studio 2017 Enterprise version 15.7, the feature is also supported for ASP.NET Core and .NET Core.
 Starting with Visual Studio 2017 Enterprise version 15.9 Preview 2, the feature is also supported for native apps targeting Windows.
-Debugging UWP applications is not currently supported.
+Debugging UWP applications isn't currently supported.

 In this tutorial, you will: